dsimard/ready.js/README.md

-        { src : "./javascripts", // the source dir of js files dest : "./minified", // the destination of your minified files minifiedExtension : "min", // Extension of the minified file aggregateTo : "./minified/all.js" // Which file to aggregate all javascript files }
+        { src : "./javascripts", // the source dir of js files dest : "./minified", // the destination of your minified files minifiedExtension : "min", // Extension of the minified file runGCompiler : true, // if should run GoogleCompiler aggregateTo : "./minified/all.js" // Which file to aggregate all javascript files }

 4. create or open the file `your_project/.git/hooks/pre-commit` and write `node ready.js/ready.js ready.conf.js`